I really am.

 I am not one of those people.
 I am horribly responsible.
 I’ve spent most of my life not making my happiness a priority.
 I have spent most of my life not making my art a priority.

-I will never be on of those artists.
+I will never be one of those artists.
 That ship has sailed.
-I'm sure the potential to be like that was once within me, but it was driven out of me at an early age.
+I’m sure the potential to be like that was once within me, but it was driven out of me at an early age.

 There’s a tangent I could go on here about how a certain demographic of people have been producing most of the consumed art in our country for a long, long time, and how their particular demographic allows them to get away with being how I described above, while others are not so fortune.
 But that would a long and wandering road, so I’ll leave it alone (for now).

 For most of my life I actively hated people like that, the “artists” who seemed at odds with reality.
 I hated people who acted like they had no responsibilities, whose sole drive was creativity.
 These are people who are drifting through life focused on amorphous things like “their art” while the rest of us are working for a living.

 There’s an entire subset of those people who also seemed to only do things that made them happy, which also annoyed the hell out of me.